Choose from one of the courses below:

 (Suitable for anyone!)

 (Available to people who have completed the 8 week course)

-Grow is currently running ongoing eight week and one day mindfulness workshops at Bedford Consulting Rooms, 4 Goldington Road in Bedford.
+Grow is currently running ongoing eight week and one day mindfulness workshops.
 You can find out more information here.
 Alternatively, you can book on a course by clicking on the link below.
 If you do not like using Paypal, contact us for additional options.

 Alternatively, you can contact me to find out about other mindfulness / meditation sessions I run in Bedford and the wider Bedfordshire area.
 I am a trained mindfulness teacher, and have also been taught single point meditation at Kopan Buddhist Monastery in Nepal.
 I offer sessions on both an individual basis as well as group sessions.
 You don’t need any prior experience, and I have posted some additional information below: